getify/foi-lang/README.md

 # Foi: a different kind of functional programming language

 **Foi** is a programming language that pragmatically balances Functional Programming (FP) and imperative programming techniques.
-It pulls inspiration for various syntax and behaviors from a variety of languages, including: JS, Scala, Haskell, F#, Go, Clojure, CommonLisp, and others.
+It pulls inspiration for various syntax and behaviors from a variety of languages, including: JS, Scala, Haskell, F#, Go, Clojure, Scheme, and others.

 The language is designed for general application programming purposes, but with a clear emphasis on FP (and de-emphasis on OOP).
 It's not trying to compete in performance or capability with systems languages like C or Rust.
 Eventually, **Foi** will compile to WASM so it should be usable for applications in a variety of environments, from the web to the server to mobile devices.